Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

-We collected continuous rating of the overall quality of subtitles at given times, with four levels, where 0 means the worst and 3 the best.
-For every comprehension question, we know the time when the necessary piece of information is uttered in the source speech document.
-Based on this timing information, we can relate comprehension and the reported continuous feedback.
-In \cref{fig:cont-answers}, we plot the number of Continuous rating button clicks divided according to whether the information at that time was understood acceptably (``OK/OK-''), spotted but forgotten (``forgot''), missed by the user (``unknown''), or misunderstood (``wrong'').
-This data aggregates observations for all documents and all setups excluding the offline MT and the oracle online MT without flicker.
+We collected Continuous Rating of the overall quality of subtitles at given times.
+For every comprehension question, we know the time span when the answer appears in the source speech document.
+Based on this timing information, we can relate comprehension and Continuous Rating.
+For a given time span answering a particular question, we find the most frequent Continuous Rating (button clicked most often) for every annotator.
+This gives us a histogram of Continuous Rating scores reported by different judges.
+In \cref{fig:cont-answers} top, we show the correct (``OK'') or partially correct answers (``OK-'') and the histogram of Continuous Ratings by judges of distinct German proficiency levels.
+For a more detailed plot including all evaluation classes see \cref{sec:appendix_detail}.
+This data aggregates observations for all documents and all setups excluding the offline SST and the oracle online SST without flicker.

-We use the $\chi^2$-test to measure whether the distribution of answer results and continuous rating are independent or not.
-The results are in \Cref{tab:chi_squared}.
-For the non-German speaking judges, the distributions are independent, while for the German speaking there is a statistically significant dependence between unknown answers and ratings, and correct answers and ratings.
-It means that if we know the ratings of the German speaking judges, we can predict their comprehension with a higher precision than without it.
-This observation could be used as the basis for a less time-consuming evaluation, e.g.\ when several translation systems need to be compared.
-Judges with elementary to upper intermediate knowledge of the source language could only watch the subtitles and provide continuous feedback, instead of the comprehension questions.
-The questions are laborious to both prepare and answer.

-Forgetting and wrong answers are found to be independent on the continuous feedback.
-It is possible that the wrong answers are caused by inadequacies in the machine translation that non-German speakers can not observe, which are distributed uniformly regardless the flicker, latency or fluency.

-From the $\chi^2$ test results, we conclude that for the non-German speaking judges, their comprehension is probably independent of their continuous rating, because they have no competence for rating the adequacy.
-Their ratings are based only on fluency, readability and flicker.
-The German-speaking judges probably included the adequacy factor into the rating, which the non-German speakers could not do.
-This fact could be used in the future works.
-The judges could be used for comparison of multiple translation candidates.
-The judges who speak the source language could assess the adequacy only by the continuous rating without the need for questionnaires, which are laborious to prepare, answer and evaluate.
-The non-German speaking judges could skip the continuous rating and only fill out the questionnaire for adequacy.